drupaddeepak/TeleChurn/README.md

-# Customer Churn Prediction App
+# Telcom Churn Analysis App

 ## Project Overview
 This project is a Machine Learning-based web application built using **Streamlit** that predicts customer churn for a telecom company.
 The model predicts whether a customer is likely to churn based on their input features.